Question:

 One of the most popular recreational drugs in the United States, marijuana is commonly thought these days to be harmless.
-However, while the stories from the “Reefer Madness” days may have been overblown, weed still has lots of downsides and risks.
-In this article, we’ll go over the many benefits of quitting weed and explain how a recovery center can help with substance abuse treatment.
+However, marijuana is an addictive drug that can lead to dependence, emotional distress, and withdrawal symptoms when someone tries to stop using it.
+While the stories from the “Reefer Madness” days may have been overblown, weed still has lots of downsides and risks.
+In this article, we’ll go over the many benefits of quitting weed, including the health benefits of quitting cannabis, and explain how quitting cannabis and seeking help from a recovery center can support substance abuse treatment.

 What Is Marijuana?